Codeinwp/themeisle-companion/readme.md

 5. Social Sharing Module

 ## Changelog ##
+### 2.4.1 - 2018-02-20  ###

+* Added intent confirmation for uptime monitor.
+* Register site to endpoint only if we have a valid email address.
+* UX improvements for module activation.

 ### 2.4.0 - 2018-02-16  ###

 * Adds a new module for uptime monitor of your website.